Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces

 {For further insights,} we calculate the energy spacing between all surface states in \ch{CsPbBr3} (see Fig.~\ref{fig:3}b).
 This is important because when electronic states appear deeper in the band gap, they only act as charge traps when they are energetically isolated.
 We find that this is not the case for \ch{CsPbBr3}, because the calculated energy spacings between consecutive surface states are extremely small, with approximately 90\% of surface states separated by less than \SI{0.1}{eV}.
+In passing, we note that preliminary test calculations using a hybrid functional as well as spin-orbit coupling show that while the depth of surface states remains similar, the energy spacing between them could be more sensitive to the choice of DFT functional (see SI).
 Altogether, despite significant structural fluctuations on the surface, the electronic states remain largely shallow and closely spaced in energy.
-This implies that even when surface states appear deeper in the gap, carriers can quickly thermalize to the band edges, which prevents trapping.
+These findings do not rule out the appearance of deeper states as such, and in fact our calculated distribution of surface-state energies finds a tail deeper into the gap (see Fig.~\ref{fig:3}a).
+Rather, our results imply that even when surface states appear deeper in the gap, carriers can quickly thermalize to the band edges, which prevents trapping.
 These findings indicate a degree of resilience in the electronic structure of \ch{CsPbBr3} against surface-induced perturbations.